 On September 13, 1932 a brief report in the pages of the Connacht Sentinel announced the formation of a new rugby club in Galway.
 Its membership was drawn largely from Galway's inner city and working class and was composed in the main of students and players of St Joseph's Patrician College and the Galway Grammar School.

 The golden age of Galwegians rugby was the five-in-a-row Connacht League and Cup double in 1955-1960, an unprecedented feat in Irish rugby, when Wegians were arguably the best team in the country, regularly beating the other senior clubs in Ireland.

 Founding member of the club, W.L.Stokes, had a huge influence on the game in Limerick during the 1880s.
 He made sure Garryowen received Union recognition in 1884.
 If not for his tireless work promoting rugby, Garryowen might never have begun.

 Greystones RFC was formed in 1937 after a meeting in the Carnegie Library in Greystones attended by twenty mainly schoolboys intent on founding a club to represent the town.
-One of the original young men, Eric Archer is still an active member of the club and played a full part in the 75th anniversary celebrations.
 The club archives show that the initial membership subscription of 5 shillings “was discussed with some controversy” at that meeting but was finally adopted.
 A sum of £4 was required to pay for the annual rent on the grounds and a life membership of £1 was proposed in order to raise the rent money,They won their first trophy in 1944 when they won the Metropolitan League.